pronguyen03/blog/README.md

     ![firebase-select-features](./src/assets/docs/firebase-select-features.png)
     - Press Enter to continue.
 - Project setup, Firebase CLI will ask you some questions:
-    - Please select an option: Select **Use an existing project** option to use the Firebase project your created earlier.
+    - Please select an option: Select **Use an existing project** option to use the Firebase project your created earlier and hit enter.
     ![firebase-use-existing](./src/assets/docs/firebase-use-existing.png)
-    - Select a default Firebase project for this directory: Select the project name you created earlier.
+    - Select a default Firebase project for this directory: Select the project name you created earlier and hit enter.
 - Hosting setup, Firebase CLI will ask you some questions:
-    - What do you want to use as your public directory?: Input **dist/static**
+    - What do you want to use as your public directory?: Input **dist/static** and hit enter.
-    - Configure as a single-page app (rewrite all urls to /index.html)?: Input **n** for No
+    - Configure as a single-page app (rewrite all urls to /index.html)?: Input **n** for No and hit enter
     - File dist/static/404.html already exists.
-Overwrite?: Input **n** for No
+Overwrite?: Input **n** for No and hit enter.
     ![firebase-hosting-setup](./src/assets/docs/firebase-hosting-setup.png)
     - File dist/static/index.html already exists.
-Overwrite?: Input **n** for No
+Overwrite?: Input **n** for No and hit enter.
     - Final result:
     ![firebase-hosting-setup](./src/assets/docs/firebase-hosting-setup.png)

 Ok, now you are ready to deploy your blog to Firebase.

 #### Deploy to Firebase hosting
-In the terminal, inside the project root directory, run the command `npm run scully:deploy`.
+In the code editor's terminal, inside the project root directory, run the command `npm run scully:deploy`.

 The result will be like this:
 ![firebase-deploy-success](./src/assets/docs/firebase-deploy-success.png)

 **Note**: Your blog url is `your-firebase-project.web.app`.
-In my case, the blog url is `ngx-scully-blog.web.app`
+In my case, it is `ngx-scully-blog.web.app`

 Congrats, your blog has been online, everyone can see it now.